 The speakers’ stories about how they’ve persevered could leave you in tears one moment and the next moment ROTFL.
 (Is ROTFL still a thing?
 Trying to keep up with the cool kids.)

 The Future of Bunker Labs and Veteran-Owned Businesses

-Meanwhile, Bunker Labs is less than five years old.
+Meanwhile, Bunker Labs isn’t even 10 years old.
 I run into people daily who have never heard of it, yet those involved are riding a rocket ship.

 We could flip a switch and be in every state tomorrow if we wanted, but we choose to be deliberate about our actions.
 Hmm … imagine that!
 A bunch of veterans putting SOPs (standard operating procedures) in place and focusing on getting the right people to execute on them.